michaelgailling/HTMLPARSE/README.md

 HTMLPARSE
 =========

-Very simple HTML Parser writeen in python
+Very simple HTML Parser written in python
 You WILL need the requests library for this work.